Atom scattering off a vibrating surface: An example of chaotic scattering with three degrees of freedom: Acknowledgments

 \section{Acknowledgments}

 F G acknowledges the support of CONACYT program for Postdoctoral Fellowship.
 C J acknowledges financial support by DGAPA under Grant No. IG100819.
-F B acknowledges the financial support from the Ministerio de Econom\'{i}a y Competitividad (Spain) under Contracts No.~MTM2015-63914-P and ICMAT Severo Ochoa Contract No.~SEV-2015-0554, and from the People Programme (Marie Curie Actions) of the European Union's Horizon 2020 research and innovation programme under Grant No. 734557.
+F B acknowledges the financial support from Spanish Ministry of Science, Innovation and Universities, Gobierno de Espa\~na, under Contracts No.\ PGC2018-093854-BI00, the Ministerio de Econom\'{i}a y Competitividad (Spain) under Contracts No.~MTM2015-63914-P and ICMAT Severo Ochoa Contract No.~SEV-2015-0554, and from the People Programme (Marie Curie Actions) of the European Union's Horizon 2020 research and innovation program under Grant No. 734557.